HestHub/nix-config/blog.md

   # settings for stateful data, like file locations and database versions
   # on your system were taken.
 It‘s perfectly fine and recommended to leave
   # this value at the release version of the first install of this system.
-  # Before changing this value read the documentation for this option
+  # Before changing this value, read the documentation for this option
   # (e.g. man configuration.nix or on https://nixos.org/nixos/options.html).
   system.stateVersion = "24.05"; # Did you read the comment?

 }
    ```

-here we can se a couple of intreseting things:
+Here we can see a couple of exciting things:

-we have a set of different domains that we configure in this file,
+We have a set of different domains that we configure in this file,
-first a couple that get configured during the installation, and that ill leave as is:
+First, a couple that gets configured during the installation, and that I'll leave as is:

 - boot
 - networking